plantanapp/dnnsharp.github.io/search-boost/getting-started/run_in_web_farm.md

 Don't manually index from a SearchBoost settings page as this could start on any server.
 Let SearchBoost [incrementallly index](/indexing-content.html) by itself - you can manually fire the _Search Boost - Query Content Sources_ schedule item.

+Starting with Search Boost Version 4 the module no longer uses the DNN Schedule; it has scheduled back-end tasks:

+- QueryContentIntervalSeconds on every 10 minutes; it searches for new content to index
+- ConsumeJobsIntervalSeconds on every 10 seconds; it actually indexes

 **Note**: If you have a synchronization mechanism set it to ignore "write.lock" files.